fomightez/mcscan-binder/README.md

 Software
 --------

-The MCscan software is available directly from the authors at <a href="https://github.com/tanghaibao/jcvi">https://github.com/tanghaibao/jcvi</a>.
+The MCscan software will be installed already in each active session launched from this repo.
+It is also available directly from the authors at <a href="https://github.com/tanghaibao/jcvi">https://github.com/tanghaibao/jcvi</a>.
 It is more easily installed using `pip` via [PyPi](https://pypi.org/project/jcvi/).

 Users should cite: